ChimeHQ/Chime/README.md

 Chime used to be commercial, but is now [free][download].
 It built up some pretty significant cruft over time.
 In particular, the core UI application architecture is just in a bad state.
 It is also quite complex to build.
 So, I've opted to re-implement that core and pull in parts as appropriate.
 I'll be putting an emphasis on extracting additional components as I go.
 A fitting rebirth, I would say.

 I don't yet have a good sense for when this version will be usable.
+Those two buttons up at the top will help. ⭐️💖

 ## Contributing